-Risk Description Operational Risk You may suffer losses in case the custodian, stock exchange or central depository faces technical failures in their respective systems.
-Custodian Risk In some jurisdictions, due to limited legal regulation, the segregation across clients and custodians securities is insufficient.
+Risk Description insufficient.
 In the event of bankruptcy of the custodian you might irrecoverably lose your investment.
-Legal Risk You might be often unfamiliar with foreign state laws - in case of an unfavourable legislative change in a jurisdiction, where your securities are safekept, you might be subject t a loss.
+Legal Risk You might be often unfamiliar with foreign state laws - in case of an unfavourable legislative change in a jurisdiction, where your securities are safekept, you might be subject to a loss.
 Information Risk With us relying on some occasions on third parties, you might not always have full access to your financial instruments information on demand.